 And if you are a fellow resident of Austin, stop by junk drop off center and tell us about your composting and other efforts to keep garbage out of landfills.

 Good Luck with Your Composting!

 Composting is a satisfying and fulfilling way to help the planet and save a little money on the side.
 Who wouldn’t want a greener lawn or a healthier garden?
 And the waste you keep out of the landfill benefits us all.
-If you are a fellow resident of Austin, stop by our Austin recycling center and tell us about your home composting efforts.
+If you are a fellow resident of Austin, stop by Duke’s junk removal and tell us about your home composting efforts.
 Always good to share good news.We wish you all the best in this new adventure!